Amen Ogbongbemiga: Los Angeles Chargers

 After going unselected in the 2021 NFL draft, Ogbongbemiga signed as an undrafted free agent with the Los Angeles Chargers.
 Three days later, he was selected with the 8th overall pick in the 2021 CFL draft by the Calgary Stampeders.
 He made the final roster as a rookie and appeared in 15 games, recording 26 tackles.

 Ogbongbemiga returned in 2022 and appeared in all 17 games, none as a starter, totaling six tackles.
 He also appeared in the team's one playoff game, a loss to the Jacksonville Jaguars, and recovered a fumble.
 In his third year, he played 15 games and recorded four tackles, also recovering two fumbles.

 Chicago Bears

 On March 14, 2024, Ogbongbemiga signed with the Chicago Bears.
-He played in all 17 games for Chicago, logging 1.0 sack and 13 combined tackles.
+He played in all 17 games for Chicago, logging a sack and 13 combined tackles.

 On March 6, 2025, Ogbongbemiga re-signed with the Bears on a two-year, $5 million contract.
+After solely being on special teams to start the season, he saw his first defensive action in Week 12 against the Pittsburgh Steelers due to injuries.
+He recorded a career-high 40 snaps in the game along with 14 tackles, the second most on the team, as the Bears won 31–28.

+On February 19, 2026, Ogbongbemiga was cut by the Bears.

+Detroit Lions

+On August 9, 2026, Ogbongbemiga signed with the Detroit Lions.
+On August 30, he was released as part of final roster cuts and re-signed to the practice squad.